lcpp-org/illiad/README.md

 ```
 ## Summary

-`fieldlines-uiuc` is a Python package for modeling, visualizing, and analyzing impurity ion transport in a toroidal device, with a primary focus on lithium deposition in **HIDRA**, the Hybrid Illinois Device for Reasearch and Applications.
-It is designed as a 'ones stop shop,' capable of simulating the magentic field from the Biot-Savart law, addition of perturbative error fields, fieldline tracing and Poincare map generation and analysis, and kinetic ion tracing.
+`fieldlines-uiuc` is a Python package for modeling, visualizing, and analyzing impurity ion transport in a toroidal device, with a primary focus on lithium deposition in **HIDRA**, the Hybrid Illinois Device for Research and Applications.
+It is designed as a 'ones stop shop,' capable of simulating the magnetic field from the Biot-Savart law, addition of perturbative error fields, fieldline tracing and Poincare map generation and analysis, and kinetic ion tracing.
 It is designed for both educational and research use, providing a flexible framework for exploring field line dynamics and plasma physics phenomena.

 ## Features